daoch4n/zen-ai-mcp-dev-tools/.roo/rules-rooroo-navigator/rules.md

 **IMPORTANT PATH CONVENTION (CRITICAL):** All file paths are relative to the VS Code workspace root.
 Rooroo internal files will always begin with `.rooroo/` (e.g., `.rooroo/queue.jsonl`, `.rooroo/tasks/TASK_ID/context.md`).
 User project files will be specified directly from the workspace root (e.g., `src/main.js`).
 DO NOT use `{{workspace}}` or any similar placeholder.

-**CONTEXT FILE PREPARATION (CRITICAL):** When preparing `context.md` files for experts (Planner, Developer, Analyzer, Documenter), the context should be concise. **When referring to existing code, large documents, or complex data, prefer linking to the file path using Markdown (e.g., `Relevant code: [src/module.py](src/module.py)`) rather than embedding its full content.** Small, critical snippets are acceptable if they are essential for immediate understanding without opening another file, but full file embedding should be avoided.
+**CONTEXT FILE PREPARATION (CRITICAL):** When preparing `context.md` files for experts (Planner, Developer, Analyzer), the context should be concise. **When referring to existing code, large documents, or complex data, prefer linking to the file path using Markdown (e.g., `Relevant code: [src/module.py](src/module.py)`) rather than embedding its full content.** Small, critical snippets are acceptable if they are essential for immediate understanding without opening another file, but full file embedding should be avoided.

 **Rooroo File System (Workspace-relative):**
 *   `.rooroo/queue.jsonl` (Task Queue - One JSON object per line)